Board of Regents Names Search Committee, Selects John Opperman Interim President

 - Linda Hoover, Dean, College of Human Sciences: Dean Hoover was named to her current post Jan.
 1, 2003.
 She joined the faculty in the nutrition, hospitality and retailing department in the College of Human Sciences in 1990.
 She has raised the college’s national profile through her commitment to students, research and excellence.

 - W. Brent Lindquist, Dean, College of Arts & Sciences: Dean Lindquist began his duties July 15, 2014.
 Prior to coming to Texas Tech University, he served as deputy provost at Stony Brook University, where he served in various capacities for 15 years.
 Dean Lindquist oversees the largest college at Texas Tech University.
 He is a widely published researcher who holds a doctorate in theoretical particle physics from Cornell University.

-- Don Maddox, Board of Directors, Texas Tech Foundation: Mr. Maddox is past president and director emeritus of the J.F Maddox Foundation in Hobbs, N.M.
-The foundation has been a longtime philanthropic partner of Texas Tech University, recently committing $7.5 million to support research activities in the Whitacre College of Engineering and renovate the Engineering and Materials Research Center (formerly the Mass Communications building).
+- Don Maddox, Board of Directors, Texas Tech Foundation: Mr. Maddox serves as president of the J.F Maddox Foundation in Hobbs, N.M.
+The foundation has been a longtime philanthropic partner of Texas Tech University, recently committing $7.5 million to support research activities in the Whitacre College of Engineering and renovate the Engineering and Material Research Center (formerly the Mass Communications building).

 - Victoria Messer, Student Regent: Ms. Messer was named Student Regent last year.
 She holds a bachelor’s degree in political science from Texas Tech University and is pursuing her law degree from the Texas Tech University School of Law.
 She has served as a student intern for former Texas Sen. Robert Duncan and state Rep. Drew Darby.